October's market correction: our view

 Overall whilst we are cognisant of the increasing threats to global growth that are prevalent today, we are happy to maintain our current equity positioning across portfolios.
 We are unlikely to see similar returns to those realised in the last two years, however our fundamental view of strong global economic growth and corporate earnings means there is a good chance for improved investor sentiment as we approach the end of the year.

-Chris joined in 2010 and is currently an Investment Manager.
+Chris joined in 2010 and is Head of Investment Strategy.
 He has an undergraduate degree in History from Cambridge University as well as a Graduate Diploma in Business and Management from the Judge Business School and holds the CISI Masters in Wealth Management.

 This article is issued by Cazenove Capital which is part of the Schroder Group and a trading name of Schroder & Co.
 Limited, 1 London Wall Place, London EC2Y 5AU.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Nothing in this document should be deemed to constitute the provision of financial, investment or other professional advice in any way.
 Past performance is not a guide to future performance.
 The value of an investment and the income from it may go down as well as up and investors may not get back the amount originally invested.
 This document may include forward-looking statements that are based upon our current opinions, expectations and projections.
 We undertake no obligation to update or revise any forward-looking statements.
 Actual results could differ materially from those anticipated in the forward-looking statements.
 All data contained within this document is sourced from Cazenove Capital unless otherwise stated.